Time to tidy up your business

 Many of us have been inspired by the recent Marie Kondo craze (it’s okay to admit it), and whether you’ve picked up her book or binged her Netflix series, it’s easy to see how getting rid of things that don’t spark joy makes sense.
 Why not carry that over to your photography business?
+Let’s get some ideas to tidy up your business.
 Here are three easy places to start:

 “Keep only those things that speak to the heart, and discard items that no longer spark joy.
 Thank them for their service – then let them go.” -Marie Kondo